Zamiell/stardew-valley/Min-Max_Guide.md

 * Give Vincent a birthday present (optional).
   * A [Daffodil](https://stardewvalleywiki.com/Daffodil) or a gem is a good gift.
   * You will get there before he wakes up, so fish in the town river until he comes outside.
 * Fish at the mountain lake until 2 AM, then pass out.
+Remember to take your furnace with you (because we will take it to the mines tomorrow).

 ### Spring 11